Fluid flow generates bacterial conjugation hotspots by increasing the rate of shear-driven cell-cell encounters

-\textit{Data analysis}: To calculate the conjugation rate at a given shear rate, we used Eq.~(\ref{eq:eta}).
-For the endpoint transconjugant concentration $c_\tn{T}(t_\tn{m})$, we used the average over individual transconjugant concentrations measured in the different technical replicates of an individual conjugation assay at a given shear rate.
-Each technical replicate corresponded to a cell concentration obtained by converting OD600 readouts from individual wells in the 96 well plate to cell concentrations using the calibration curve of the time to threshold method.
-For the error of $c_\tn{T}(t_\tn{m})$, we computed the standard error of the mean over the individual technical replicates.
-The average initial concentrations of donors $c_\tn{D}(0)$ and recipients $c_\tn{R}(0)$, together with their respective standard errors, were determined at the end of the culture preparation (SI).
-The mating duration $t_\tn{m}$, the duration of an individual assay, was always 30 min.
-We computed the average conjugation rate according to Eq.~(\ref{eq:eta}) using the average values of $c_\tn{T}(t_\tn{m})$, $c_\tn{D}(0)$ and $c_\tn{R}(0)$ described above.
-The error of the conjugation rate follows from error propagation of the measured standard errors.
-Since for both plasmids there were four independent series of assays on four different days and, hence, at each shear rate four independent biological replicates measuring the conjugation rate at that shear rate, the average over these four conjugation rates was calculated as the final estimate of the conjugation rate and is displayed in Fig.~\ref{fig:Fig1}D. Its error was determined from the errors of the individual measurements of the conjugation rate using the laws of error propagation (SI).
+\textit{Statistical analysis} Detailed information about the analysis of the variability in the technical and biological replicates, error propagation, and statistical tests can be found in SI Section 6.
+Briefly, to calculate the conjugation rate at a given shear rate, we used Eq.~(\ref{eq:eta}).
+The average initial concentrations of donors $c_\tn{D}(0)$ and recipients $c_\tn{R}(0)$ were determined by pooling cell counts from the first and last assay of the day (SI Section 2).
+For the endpoint transconjugant concentration $c_\tn{T}(t_\tn{m})$, we used the average transconjugant concentration measured in the different technical replicates of an individual conjugation assay at a given shear rate.
+Each technical replicate corresponded to a cell concentration obtained by converting OD600 readouts from individual wells in the well-plate to cell concentrations using the calibration curve (the time to threshold method; SI Section 2).
+We then used these average values of $c_\tn{D}(0)$, $c_\tn{R}(0)$ and $c_\tn{T}(t_\tn{m})$ (Tables S1 and S2) in Eq.~(\ref{eq:eta}) to compute the conjugation rate of a single biological replicate.
+We then computed the final value of the conjugation rate by averaging over the biological replicates.
+For the sequential up/down series experiments and simultaneous shear vs. no shear experiments, we tested the statistical significance of the impact of shear on the conjugation rate using the one-sided two-sample Kolmogorov-Smirnov test.
+As samples, we used different biological replicates performed on different days.
+We compared the values of the conjugation rate at the optimal shear rate $\dot\gamma=\SI{1e2}{\per\second}$ with the values on the plateau (or without shear).
+For both types of experiments and both plasmids, we obtained $p<0.01$.